Barbell: Powerlifting

 same as IWF, IPF requires collars to weigh 2.5 kg each.

-The total weight of the barbell varies based on the type and number of plates loaded onto the ends of the bar and the lift being performed, and easily can be 540 kg or more with squat dedicated bar (which itself can weigh up to 65 lb and have up to 35 mm grip section diameter).
+The total weight of the barbell varies based on the type and number of plates loaded onto the ends of the bar and the lift being performed, and easily can be 540 kg or more with a squat dedicated bar (which itself can weigh up to 65 lb and have up to 35 mm grip section diameter).

 Additionally, differently coloured plates are or were used outside of IWF sanctioned competition, most prominently in powerlifting.